asmodeus812/elearning/misc-tech-topic/docker-deep-dive.md

   node ID, mutual authentication, automatic CA configuration, automatic certificate rotation, encrypted cluster store, encrypted networks.

-- Docker content trust lets yo sign your images and verify the integrity and publisher of images you pull
+- Docker content trust lets you sign your images and verify the integrity and publisher of images you pull

 - Docker Security Scanning analyses Docker images, detects known vulnerabilities and provides you with a detailed report.